OMGrant/es-theme-crt/README.md

 # RetrOSMC, an EmulationStation theme with video support
-A simple theme for Emulation Station and RetroPie with support for the video view added by fieldofcows.
 A reskin of the CRT theme by Anthony Caccese, with system art from the art-book theme by Anthony Caccese, based on the Carbon theme by Eric Hettervik.

 ## Details